Buyer's guide to hydration packs for mountain biking - best bags for trail riding

 As it says on the tin, a hydration pack is a rucksack carrying the necessary means to keep you hydrated, usually via a bladder in the bag and tube to get the water from said pack to your mouth.
 The first question then is, how hydrated do you need to be?
 That will all depend on the type, duration and intensity of riding that you normally do.
 With this in mind packs normally fall into one of three categories:

-- The Lightweight Pack – holds about 1 litre of fluid and the bare essentials in tools, plus your car key.
+Holds about 1 litre of fluid and the bare essentials in tools, plus your car key.
 These would be suitable if your normal ride is of an XC nature, averaging about an hour in length and where you want to keep weight at a minimum.
-A good example is the Camelbak Classic.
+A good example is the Camelbak Chase Vest.

 To ensure a comfortable ride, the most important thing when looking at pack options is the fit.
 There are few things worse than a bag rubbing or slipping across your back when you ride.
 The thing that is worse is a pack that bounces around, hitting you in the head, lower back or both.
 Not only is this uncomfortable it can affect your enjoyment as you career down your favourite trail, it’s also pretty off-putting!